-The P{20} plots presented in the preceding section allow us to compare the spatial distribution of the number of segments per unit area and further enable us to isolate areas where the resulting number of trace segments differs between methods.
-However, the resulting networks derived from the two methods require another comparison than just P{20} , because arguably a single fracture trace can be mapped as a path consisting of a different number of traces by different methods, while the overall path geometry of the fracture from tip to tip along the segments may be the same.
-Therefore, P{21} allows us to compare the lengths of segments per unit area for both methods, where the similarity between methods suggests that the same fracture traces were recognized and extracted or traced with similar lengths regardless of the number of segments that represents the fracture trace.
+The $P{20}$ plots presented in the preceding section allow us to compare the spatial distribution of the number of segments per unit area and further enable us to isolate areas where the resulting number of trace segments differs between methods.
+However, the resulting networks derived from the two methods require another comparison than

+345 just P20, because arguably a single fracture trace can be mapped as a path consisting of a different numbers of traces by different methods, while the overall path geometry of the fracture from tip to tip along the segments may be the same.
+Therefore, P21 allows us to compare the lengths of segments per unit area for both methods, where the similarity between methods suggests that the same fracture traces were recognized and extracted or traced with similar lengths regardless of the number of segments that represent the fracture trace.

-The trace maps are depicted as an overlay on a P21 fracture intensity plot (Dershowitz and Herda, 1992) for both methods and all domains in Fig. 8.
-To provide a good comparability to the P20 plots in Figs. 6 and 7, the same cell size of $0.5 \text{ m} \times 0.5 \text{ m}$ was chosen.
-A qualitative comparison between the resulting P21 plots of automatic segment trace extraction and manually traced segments shows a high similarity in all domains, because the distribution of cells with relatively higher or lower segment intensity within the respective domains is the same for both methods.
-However, smaller areas within the domains can be identified in which P{21} is higher for the automatically extracted traces (Fig. 8).
-An example of higher P21 can be observed in SW3 between 4 and 6 m in the x direction and 3-4 m in the y direction (Fig. 8), where P{20} was also higher and overall smaller fracture traces were extracted automatically than traced manually (Fig. 6.).
-To better isolate and quantify areas in which the two methods give different P21 results, the difference between the manual and automatic interpretations is depicted as a spatial map of P21 fracture intensity difference in Fig. 9.
-A qualitative comparison of the two methods between the domains again shows that the differences are minor and not larger than ca. 4 m^{-1} per cell.
-Examples of areas with highest differences are in SW3 between 6 and 8 m along the x axis and 7 m in the y direction (Fig. 9), which are again caused by an overall larger number of traces extracted automatically than manually (see also Fig. 8).
-In NE2 several neighboring cells at 14 m in the x direction and between 0 and 2 m along the y axis show the opposite case (Fig. 9), where the manual interpreter traced two parallel fractures which were extracted as one automatically.
+The trace maps are depicted as an overlay on a $P{21}$ fracture intensity plot (Dershowitz and Herda, 1992) for both methods and all domains in Fig. 8.
+To provide a good comparability to the $P{20}$ plots in figures 6 and 7, the same cell size of 0.5 m \ 0.5 m was chosen.
+A qualitative comparison between the resulting $P{21}$ plots of automatic segment trace extraction and manually-traced segments shows a high similarity in all domains because the for both methods.
+However, smaller areas within the domains can be identified in which $P{21}$ is higher for the automatically-extracted traces (Fig. 8).
+An example of higher $P{21}$ can be observed in SW3 between 4 and 6 m in x-direction and 3 - 4 m in y-direction (Fig. 8), where $P{20}$ was also higher and overall more smaller fracture traces were extracted automatically than traced manually (Fig. 6.).
+To better isolate and quantify areas in which the two